Azaz24/country-data-analysis/README.md

 * Fetch live data from the REST API
 * Handle JSON responses
-* Convert raw data into structured format
+* Convert raw data into a structured format
 * Perform data analysis using Pandas
 * Extract meaningful insights